aws-samples/aws-iot-fleetwise-evbatterymonitoring/troubleshooting.md

 2. Review the events and identify events with the status indicating an error, e.g. CREATE_FAILED
 3. Review the "Status reason column" to identify possible root cause.

+## Failure to create EC2 instancw with error message "request for accessing resources in this region is being validated"

+**Symptoms:** you see an error `"Your request for accessing resources in this region is being validated, and you will not be able to launch additional resources in this region until the validation is complete.
+We will notify you by email once your request has been validated.
+While normally resolved within minutes, please allow up to 4 hours for this process to complete.
+If the issue still persists, please let us know by writing to aws-verification@amazon.com for further assistance."`

+**Resolution:**

+1. Please await confirmation mail for validation completion
+2. Please delete the stack
+3. Please restart the stack deployment

 ## Troubleshooting other issues